harmony-one/h/progress/rikako-hatoya.md

 ---

-2025-02-02 Sun: Continued scoping out for FLT, and understanding of tasks.
+2025-02-02 Sun (2.5h): Continued scoping out for FLT, and understanding of tasks.
 A little bit of more work on testing olympiad with deepseek.

-2025-02-01 Sat: Tidied lean repo in preparation for push.
+2025-02-01 Sat (1.0h): Tidied lean repo in preparation for push.
 Look into Open-AI o3 mini.

 2025-01-31 Fri: Finished Lean chapter 12.
 Started looking through details of each of the unclaimed tasks on FLT.